 ‘Optimize for High Server Load environments’ and ‘Limit number of concurrent server requests’ (when set to the default value) have the smallest impact on the user experience.
 The Synchronizer will just take a bit longer to synchronize items from Exchange to SuperOffice and from SuperOffice to Exchange.

 ‘Use Incremental Change Synchronization Detection only’ has the biggest impact on the synchronization speed.
 This is due to the fact that new items will be synchronized through ICS instead of through events from Exchange.
 The other way around, changes from SuperOffice, is unaffected though.

-The new options will definitely solve a lot of throttling related issues.
+These options will definitely solve a lot of throttling related issues.
 However, if a customer wants very fast synchronization and has the capacity on the Exchange Server for this, we recommend turning all throttling options in the Synchronizer off, setting ‘Limit number of concurrent server requests’ to 0 and making a throttling policy for the ‘syncuser’ with all throttling parameters set to null as described in this knowledge base article.